 If you wish to pursue licensure, it is important to know that some states require that students have a degree from a program that carries a particular accreditation, such as the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the American Psychological Association (APA), or the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The MAMFT and the PHDMFT programs are COAMFTE accredited.
-Students seeking to become clinicians are advised to enter the Marriage and Family Therapy program.
 All MFT students and applicants are encouraged to review their own local licensure or certification requirements.
 Please click this link for a directory of MFT Licensure Boards within the United States and Canada.
 In addition to the information in this section, additional information related to the clinical training courses for non-degree and degree-seeking students can be found in the Clinical Training Handbook.